Particular/MassTransitShowcaseDemo/README.md

 A failed message can be scheduled for reprocessing by clicking the `Retry message` button.

+> [!NOTE]
+> It may take several seconds after retrying a message for it to appear again in the consumer's input queue

 ![Service Pulse Failed Message View](docs/service-pulse-failed-message-view.png "Failed message details view")

 ### Editing messages before reprocessing

 Go to the details page for one of the failed messages and click the `Edit & retry` button.
 The pop-up window shows the headers collection and the message body in two separate tabs.

-Navigate to the `Message Body` tab, change the last digit of the `orderId` value, and click "Retry" to schedule the message for reprocessing.
+Navigate to the `Message Body` tab and change some of the contents of the message, ensuring it's still valid JSON matching the message type, and click "Retry" to schedule the message for reprocessing.

 > [!WARNING]
 > Changing or deleting header values may change or cause issues with the subsequent re-processing.
 It is recommended that these values are not changed if you are unsure of their purpose.

 ![Edit Message View](docs/service-pulse-edit-before-retry.png "Edit & Retry view showing the message body")